miladpav/cmdb-stack/README.md

 ##### Auto Inventory Generator

-The next step is to install the tmway agent.
+The next step is to install the `tmway agent`.

-The key of keep assets updated is to use tmway, this is an auto inventory generator for ansible, you can read about it on:
+The key of keep assets updated is to use tmway, this is an auto `inventory generator` for ansible, you can read about it on:
 [https://github.com/miladpav/Tell-Me-Who-Are-You](https://github.com/miladpav/Tell-Me-Who-Are-You)

 > ***__Notice:__*** I suggest to you add [agent.sh](playbooks/tmway-agent/files/agent.sh) end of your terraform provisioning or OVF Templates for virtual machines to keep your ansible inventory update without any handy actions.